Challenges in working with consultants

 - Hire the right advisor: In the selection, it is then about achieving the highest possible degree of agreement between the requirement profile and the preferred candidate.
 In many cases, decision makers are already well-known consultants or proven consulting firms from their own cooperation, which of course makes the examination easier.
 In other cases, you should base your recommendations on, for example, your business environment or consultant networks.
 In any case, it always pays off to always have an impression of your own, to check candidates for their suitability during interviews and to be given references.

 - How to manage the advice correctly: Once the right consultant or the right team of consultants has been found, the task is to optimally manage, support and lead the project and all those involved.
-For operational management, it is advisable to appoint an internal project manager who knows the organization well and, for example, helps to identify and integrate the right internal stakeholders.
+For operational management, it is advisable to appoint an internal project manager who knows the organization well and for example helps to identify and integrate the right internal stakeholders.
 In addition, he should be in regular contact with the consultant, inform himself about progress, coordinate next steps and help to clarify open points.
-In many cases, to assist the project team, it may be helpful to put together an internal project team with the most important experts on the topic who can be involved as needed with part of their time.
+In many cases, to assist the project team, it may be helpful to put together an in-house project team of key experts on the topic, who can be involved as needed with part of their time.

 - How to run the project correctly: In order to manage the project, it is advisable to identify a steering group at an early stage from the most important decision-makers who meet regularly.
 In the corresponding meetings, the project team has the opportunity to obtain critical directional decisions for the further project progress on the basis of interim results and recommendations.
 In this way, you can ensure that the consultant always acts in your sense.